By Peter Versteeg

 “Donkey Documents” is clearly recognizable as a Banksy piece.
 It shows a donkey presumably waiting for an Israeli soldier to check his ID.
 Walid, a local taxi driver, takes offense and decides to cut it from the wall and sell it.
 Although it is not mentioned in the documentary, calling somebody a donkey means you call somebody stupid.

-We hear several Palestinian commentators emphasizing the insulting nature of the piece: he compares us to donkeys!
+We hear several Palestinian commentators emphasizing the insulting nature of the piece: the artist compares us to donkeys!
 In the documentary this interpretation is given a critical direction: Banksy doesn’t really care about the local discourse, he doesn’t care what the local people think.
 In other words, Banksy is a colonialist artist, somebody who drops his products in order to push his understanding of a particular context and reap the benefits of it.
 This brings the filmmakers together with the Palestinians in a critique on colonialism.
-However, this critique itself can also be read as a rather orientalist representation.
-The offended show us “the easily insulted hot-tempered Arab”.
+However, this critique itself can also be read as a rather orientalist representation; the offended show us “the easily insulted hot-tempered Arab”.
 For the documentary makers this, of course, is excellent story telling.
-We don’t know whether all Palestinians are of this opinion but through the composition of a critical narrative we believe its affirmation.
+We don’t know whether all Palestinians share this opinion about the work of art but through the composition of a critical narrative we believe its affirmation.

 However, the real motive for stealing the piece is not made very clear in the film.
 Despite the emotions, it seems that commercial aspirations could have been another reason for the removal of the piece.
 There is a businessman involved, who is able to sell the artwork to a Danish art collector.
 This businessman offers the earnings to a Greek Orthodox parish of which he is part.
-The parish is able to completely renew the interior of their church.
+As a consequence, the parish is able to completely renew the interior of their church.

 As I said, other (Palestinian) voices could have been heard about the donkey.
-The filmmakers mention one alternative: the donkey could be associated with a particular painting of New Zealand artist Horace Moore-Jones.
-(Iconically, it reminds us of a Good Samaritan image).
+The filmmakers mention one alternative: the donkey may be associated with a particular painting of New Zealand artist Horace Moore-Jones. (which, iconically, reminds us of a Good Samaritan image).
 According to the documentary, Moore-Jones was a First World War deserter (which he in fact was not) and perhaps Banksy’s piece could be a suggestion to IDF forces to desert too.
 This seems far-fetched, however.

 The documentary ends with a view on a new Banksy project: The Walled Off Hotel.
 Specific about the hotel is that the rooms have a clear view on the wall.
 The Walled Off hotel does several things.
 It shows occupation and segregation and as such it also stimulates the viewing of these things as a commodity.
 The hotel is in fact a facility for art lovers who come to the Wall to see all the famous graffiti works.
 Thus, Banksy shows not only the commoditization of human suffering and inequality, he also shows that the enjoying of critical art and the critical art itself are part of consumption culture.